Overview

 GOV.UK has a list of translators and interpreters in China.
 You should research whether a service provider will be suitable.

-The FCO does not accept any liability arising to any person for any loss or damage suffered through using these service providers or this information.
+The FCDO does not accept any liability arising to any person for any loss or damage suffered through using these service providers or this information.

 Case study